-Steel cut oats are the kind of breakfast that feels both comforting and nourishing.
+Steel cut oats are the kind of breakfast that feels both comforting and nourishing, made from whole oat groats chopped into coarse pieces.

 They're nutty, chewy, and hold up beautifully with fruit, nuts, or spices-especially when cooked right.